California NanoSystems Institute: K-12

 Both campuses offer several educational opportunities including hands-on laboratory research experience for junior high students and their teachers.
-These activities are done in collaboration with graduate students doing research in similar fields.
-UCSB scientists and researchers run family science nights at local junior highs to give families the opportunity to participate in scientific activities with their children. along with after-school engineering and science club for grades 3–8 to explore science with UCSB undergrad club leaders.
+These activities are done in collaboration with graduate students researching similar fields.
+UCSB scientists and researchers run family science nights at local junior highs to allow families to participate in scientific activities with their children with after-school engineering and science club for grades 3–8 to explore science with UCSB undergrad club leaders.
 CNSI also hosts research opportunities for high school juniors and local Santa Barbara teachers on the UCSB campus.
 In addition, CNSI at UCSB holds a summer program called SIMS (Summer Institute of Math and Science) for incoming freshmen.

 Undergraduate

 Both UCLA and UCSB contribute to various scholarships for incoming freshmen.
-They offer undergraduate courses that give insight to all fields and majors of math and science.
-Undergraduates have the opportunity to act as club leaders and mentors to younger ages in grades K-12.
+They offer undergraduate courses that give insight into all fields and majors of math and science.
+Undergraduates act as club leaders and mentors to younger ages in grades K-12.
 Undergraduates also have extensive research opportunities in several fields during the year and through summer on either campus.
-Students within CNSI's UCSB affiliation, UCSB Department of Electrical and Computer Engineering, can choose to intern or volunteer at the institute for lab experience.
+Students within CNSI's UCSB affiliation, the UCSB Department of Electrical and Computer Engineering, can choose to intern or volunteer at the institute for lab experience.